For many people, financial struggles don’t come from not making enough money. They come from spending too much of it in the wrong places.

 Before you can control your money, you need to know where it’s going.

 Most people underestimate their spending, which is why traditional budgeting often doesn’t work.
-Instead of obsessing over spreadsheets, try this cash envelope system:
+Instead of obsessing over spreadsheets, try this cash envelope system to manage your living expenses:

 How to Track Your Spending the Easy Way